During her second week of sixth grade, my daughter came into my room and asked if she could start shaving her legs.

 Parents may be tempted to set strict parameters around what hair may be removed, but they should approach the topic with care, says Lisa Leshaw M.S., a clinical mental health counselor.
 “There are so many rules tween girls are expected to follow,” says Leshaw.
 “They’re caught smack dab in the middle of childhood and trying to become young adults.
 We need to encourage and support their decision-making and show them we trust their choices, which in turn builds their self-confidence.”

-Parents can explain their misgivings about shaving certain parts of the body—such as risks of ingrown hairs or infection in the delicate pubic area and visibly stubbly regrowth on the arms—but should discuss the full gamut of shaving protocol, even if they would rather their daughter not touch these areas.
+Part of teaching girls to shave can include parents explaining their misgivings about shaving certain parts of the body—such as risks of ingrown hairs or infection in the delicate pubic area and visibly stubbly regrowth on the arms—but should discuss the full gamut of shaving protocol, even if they would rather their daughter not touch these areas.
 For example, most doctors recommend using a brand-new, disposable two-blade razor each time the pubic area is shaved so as not to spread bacteria to other parts of the body.
 Instruct your daughter to go gently and slowly and to try to use a mirror to avoid cuts.

 4. Keep talking going forward.

-Talking about body hair isn’t a one-and-done discussion.
+Talking about body hair isn’t a one-and-done discussion once parents have taught their girls how to shave.
 It’s important for parents to continue having conversations with their daughters about hair removal and ensure they are following healthy practices, including taking care of nicks or cuts, changing out razors regularly, and using the proper supplies.

 If she chooses to shave (because not all girls and women do), starting the process can feel like a rite of passage.
 It’s important that she feels good about it, and that she feels like these decisions are hers.
 “When they internalize the message that they make these choices about their bodies, they feel empowered to do what feels right for them instead of following the crowd,” says Hurley.